MaSe69/mase/index.md

 Data Science has only started to live up to its potential in the context of business.
 When you dig into it, what you get is smarter analysis for bigger profits.
 I have build on and within such systems on the full stack, from the databases to the user interfaces, moving millions of data.
 Read on to get fascinating details on [Data Science](datascience).

-# Leadership Theory
+# Data Science for Personality and Sociality

-Followers follow leaders.
-And leader - hopefully - follow insights gained by data science.<br/>
+Data science has brought to our attention a lot about personality. <br/>

-Insights are not really relevant unless somebody acts on them.
-Hence, insights must be packages such that leaders can do something with them.<br/>
+Such insights are not really relevant unless somebody acts on them.

 This in turn leads to the question: What are leaders?
 What is leadership?<br/>